Mike Brown (wide receiver)

-Mike Brown (born February 9, 1989) is the associate head coach and wide receivers coach for the Wisconsin Badgers.
-He was previously the Running Backs coach for the Liberty Flames and a former wide receiver and punt returner who played in the National Football League.
-He was signed by the Jacksonville Jaguars as an undrafted free agent in 2012.
-He played college football at Liberty, where he played quarterback.
+Michael Brown (born February 9, 1989) is an American football coach and former wide receiver and punt returner who is the wide receivers coach of the Notre Dame Fighting Irish.
+He previously coached for the Liberty Flames, Cincinnati Bearcats, and Wisconsin Badgers.
+He was signed by the Jacksonville Jaguars of the National Football League (NFL) as an undrafted free agent in 2012.
+He played college football for the Liberty Flames, where he played quarterback.
 He played football at Monticello High School.

 Professional career

 Jacksonville Jaguars

 Brown signed with the Jacksonville Jaguars following the 2012 NFL draft as a rookie free agent.

 Brown was originally invited to a workout with the Jaguars, and after an impressive showing, he was offered a contract.
 He spent most of the 2012 season on the team's practice squad before being promoted to the active roster on December 18.

 Brown scored his first career touchdown on a 29-yard reception from quarterback Chad Henne against the San Francisco 49ers in London.

 He was released on November 28, 2014.
 He was signed to Jacksonville's practice squad on December 2, 2014.